City to commence annual tree planting program

 City of Greater Bendigo Parks and Open Space Manager Paul Gangell said the City was committed to improving the liveability of Bendigo’s urban areas and townships through its annual advanced tree planting program.

-“This year’s program will focus on providing much needed shade to some of Bendigo’s most vulnerable areas to extreme heat and along key walking and cycling routes,” Mr Gangell said.
+“Providing natural shade to our Kindergartens and Early Learning Centres is a focus of this year’s program as well as providing much needed shade to some of Bendigo’s most vulnerable areas to extreme heat,” Mr Gangell said.

 “Urban trees not only enhance the appearance of our City and its streetscapes but are essential to creating a liveable community.
 They provide shade and cool urban areas, support physical and mental wellbeing and improve our natural environment.”